helrond/clbsj.org/_posts/2024-11-04-sbl-roundtable-cultivating-audacious-biblical-engagement-in-urgent-times.md

 - How can we support each other to make this content more available as resources for movements for justice and peace?
 - What are we learning about building sincere, generative relationship between our academies, our sanctuaries and our frontline movement communities organizing for justice and peace in the face of these crises?

-Please direct questions and RSVPs to Amy at info@clbsj.org
+Please direct questions to Amy at info@clbsj.org